 2. Then Search for Google Chrome and Right-Click on it.

-3. Afterwards, select Uninstall and follow the Uninstall window’s instructions.
+3. Afterward, select Uninstall and follow the Uninstall window’s instructions.

 4. Finally, Download the latest Chrome build from here.